ggcarvalho/IN1076_Capstone/README.md

 Final project for IN1076 @ CIN - UFPE, 2020.1.

 This project aims at implementing a basic image processing tool without relying on built-in functions, found in several libraries.

+## Requirements

-Todo so, we use:
+We use:

 - Open CV: read and write images.
+Installation:

+        pip install opencv-python

 - argparse and sys: parse command line arguments.
+Installation:

+        pip install argparse

 - Matplotlib: To display the output.
+Installation:

+        pip install matplotlib

 - Pylab: To format the displayed output.

 - Numpy: Used to store arrays.
+Intallation:

+        pip install numpy

 - tqdm: Used to generate progress bars.
+Installation:

+        pip install tqdm

 There are two Python 3.x files, `image.py` and `proc_image.py`,  the former containing all the implementation needed and a test client, while the latter is the main application.

 ### Disclaimer

 The program is not optimized, performance-wise.
-Therefore, for sufficiently large pictures this process takes a while.
+Therefore, for sufficiently large pictures, this process takes a while.

 ## Using the program